 The Civic isn’t one of those cars that’s all brawn and no brains.
 It’s a smart, tech-enabled model that aims to teach you how to drive more efficiently—all so you manage the best MPG this car can yield!

 The Eco Assist System™ is offered in all trim levels of the Civic.
 It provides driving stats to the driver through the Driver Feedback System, so you know when your maneuvering negatively impacts efficiency.
 It also provides an ECON mode to aid in your more fuel-conscious efforts.

 While the Toyota Corolla does offer an ECO mode in some of its trim levels, it doesn’t offer anything like the Eco Assist System™ to help you save MPG.

 Each vehicle comes outfitted with intuitive dashboard-mounted displays that drivers can use to select their media for the ride.
 Both the Civic and Corolla are outfitted with AM/FM radios, USB and auxiliary inputs, and Bluetooth® for hands-free phone connectivity and even audio streaming.

-The Civic includes both Forward Collision Warning and Collision Mitigation Braking System™ while the Corolla simply features the Pre-Collision System with Pedestrian Detection.
-Each vehicle also includes Automatic High Beams, Lane Departure Warning systems, and even respective adaptive cruise control systems that will automatically reduce the speed to adjust to the flow of traffic without needing driver intervention.
+The Civic includes both Forward Collision Warning and Collision Mitigation Braking System™ (CMBS™), while the Corolla features the Pre-Collision System with Pedestrian Detection.
+Each vehicle also includes Automatic High Beams, Lane Departure Warning systems, and even respective adaptive cruise control systems that will automatically reduce speed to adjust to the flow of traffic without needing driver intervention.

 Deciding Between the Honda Civic vs Toyota Corolla

-Each compact sedan brings a lot to their respective drivers, the Civic offers just a bit more.
-Why not get a stronger sense of the Civic by dropping by and seeing it up close at Port Charlotte Honda?
+Each compact sedan brings a lot to the table, but the Civic offers just a bit more.
+Why not get a stronger sense of the Civic by dropping by and seeing it up close at Norm Reeves Honda Superstore Port Charlotte?
 You can really tell how you feel from behind the wheel!